Ormolt/Data-Validation-Quality-Checks/README.md

-# 📌 Data Validation and Quality Check Script Documentation
+# 📌 Data Validation and Quality Check Script

 ## 🚀 Overview
 This **R script** automates the process of **data validation, quality checks, and preprocessing**.
 It ensures datasets are loaded correctly, detects **missing values**, identifies **outliers**, and generates **summary statistics and visualizations**.
 The script supports multiple file formats and includes **parallel processing** capabilities for efficient execution.